-Guests, by the BOR policy, are permitted visitation during the hours of desk operation.
-Guests must present valid (non-expired) photo ID (drivers license, CSU student ID, State-issued non-driver ID, military ID, or passport) at the information desk in order to be admitted to the building.
-All guests must be 18 years of age.
-The only exception would be a CSU student that is currently not 18 years of age.
-(Special written permission is required for underage guests.)
-The visitor will then attempt to contact the resident by phone who will then meet them at the front desk.
-The resident must escort the guest everywhere in the building.

-If you'd like you may sign your guest out, relinquishing any responsibility for them or their actions.
-Guests who appear to have stayed in your room more than three days will be considered living illegally in your room and will not be permitted to continue to sign into the building.
-You may also not sign in more than two guests per resident.
+Guests are permitted visitation during the hours of desk operation.
+Guests must present valid government issued photo ID at the information desk to be admitted to the building.
+All guests must be 18 years of age, current university students not currently 18 years of age.
+Visitors must be met by residents at the front desk and always escorted.
+Guests may be signed out, thereby relinquishing responsibility for them or their actions, but the guests will be directed to leave.
+Guests who appear to have stayed more than three days will be considered living illegally in the residence hall room and will not be permitted to continue to sign into the building.
+No more than two guests per resident may be signed into a residence hall.